 How long have you been blogging for?
 Why’d you decide to start a travel blog?

 I must admit I didn’t like travelling and moving to different cities at a young age, but this changed during my teenage years when I went to Canada with a friend and his family for a month.

 That month in Canada completely changed my mind about travelling, and then I couldn’t stop thinking of where I could go once I was older enough to travel by myself or with friends, as my family has never been into travel.

-At that point, I discovered blogging and I was very excited to start one as well as improving my writing skills.
+At that point, I discovered blogging, and I was very excited to start one as well as improve my writing skills.
 This is how My Little World of Travelling started.